chap0ng/2023-head-md-future-of-drawing/head-md-future-of-drawing/process/2023-11-03/readme.md

 ### Today objectives :
 1. Creating list of possible activation and chose one for each box
-2. Sound design prototypes
+2. Posting Sound design prototypes
-3. Taking prototype 1, 2, 3, 4 pictures and upload on Github/slack
+3. Prototype 1, 2, 3, 4 pictures and upload on Github/slack
 4. Video of the prototype testing (and adding the prototype sounds to it)
 5. Adding new list of references ( emotional robots references )
 6. Final github update and adding todaday feedback